What Expenses Can a Tradesperson Claim on Tax?

 - Fines and penalties — including parking fines, even if received while working

-- Personal mobile phone costs — only the business proportion
+- Personal proportion of your mobile phone costs

-- Home to work travel — your daily commute to your regular place of work is not claimable
+- Your daily commute to a regular place of work

 How to Make Expense Claiming Effortless

-The key to claiming everything you’re entitled to is keeping good records throughout the year — not scrambling to remember expenses in January.
+The key to claiming everything you're entitled to is keeping good records throughout the year — not scrambling to remember everything in January.

-The simplest way to do this is with accounting software.
-Xero and QuickBooks both let you photograph receipts on your phone immediately after a purchase, categorise them on the spot, and sync everything automatically with your bank.
-By the time Self Assessment comes around, your expenses are already organised and categorised.
+The simplest way is with accounting software.
+Xero and QuickBooks both let you photograph receipts on your phone immediately after a purchase, categorise them on the spot, and sync everything with your bank automatically.
+By the time Self Assessment comes around, your expenses are already organised.

 Claiming every allowable expense is one of the most legitimate and effective ways to reduce your tax bill as a tradesperson.
 Most tradespeople underclaim because they don't know what they're entitled to — hopefully this guide changes that.